Love Addiction – Signs, Causes & Treatment

 2. Psychological built of the brain

 The act of falling in love stimulates the brain’s reward system, acting on the dopamine receptors and triggering feelings of pleasure and excitement.

-This propels the individual to constantly seek desire and exhilaration, something which inevitably leads to love addiction and addictive patterns in the person’s character.
+This propels the individual to constantly seek desire and exhilaration, which inevitably leads to the addiction and addictive relationship patterns in the person’s character.

 The individuals who are addicted to falling in love crave the initial thrill of their first romance and want to relive those moments over and over.

 Thus, the addicted person will search for more and more relationships to fulfill their desire.
 According to Robert Weiss, love addicts do not actually seek love at all.